mkdocs/mkdocs/docs/user-guide/plugins.md

 :   The `serve` event is only called when the `serve` command is used during
     development.
 It is passed the `Server` instance which can be modified before it is activated.
-For example, additional files or directories could be added to the list of "watched" filed for auto-reloading.
+For example, additional files or directories could be added to the list of "watched" files for auto-reloading.

     Parameters:
     : __server:__ `livereload.Server` instance